Olav Ulleren: Early career

-Ulleren was born in Tinn, and finished his secondary education in 1973.
+Ulleren was born in Tinn Municipality, and finished his secondary education in 1973.
 He took the cand.med.vet. degree at the Norwegian School of Veterinary Science in 1978, was a research assistant in 1979 and acting municipal veterinarian in Tinn in 1980.
 He then held two substitute jobs before doing his compulsory military service.
 From 1983 to 1991 he worked as the municipal veterinarian in Tinn.
 He later took a master's degree in Knowledge Management from the Norwegian School of Management.

 Political career

-Ulleren was a member of Tinn municipal council from 1983 to 1987, was not re-elected in 1987 but then returned in 1991.
-In 1991 he was elected deputy mayor, and in 1994 he became mayor of Tinn municipality.
+Ulleren was a member of the municipal council of Tinn Municipality from 1983 to 1987, was not re-elected in 1987 but then returned in 1991.
+In 1991 he was elected deputy mayor, and in 1994 he became mayor of Tinn Municipality.
 Representing the Centre Party, he became the first non-Labour mayor of Tinn since 1945.
 With Ulleren at the helm, the Centre Party almost reached 45% in polls.
 Ulleren was re-elected in 1995 for a second four-year term, but on 10 May 1999, some months before the 1999 election, he was appointed State Secretary in the Ministry of Local Government and Regional Development as a part of the first cabinet Bondevik.
 Subsequently, the Centre Party in Tinn plummeted with 27.3 percentage points.
 Ulleren lost his State Secretary position when the first cabinet Bondevik lost a vote of no confidence on 17 March 2000.

 During his time in politics, Ulleren was a member of the central committee of the Centre Party for ten years, and also chaired the county chapter in Telemark for six years.
 He ran as a candidate for the position as vice party leader on multiple occasions, but was never chosen.

 Among his non-political assignments during this period was the contribution to the Norwegian Official Report 1998: 11.
 He was also chairman of the Industrial Development Corporation of Norway and Tinn Sparebank and a board member of Telemark University College during the 1990s.